SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-As of my knowledge cutoff date in early 2023, one of the events that has been repeated annually and might occur on May 13th in the United States includes:
+As of my knowledge cutoff date in 2023, there are a variety of events that could potentially take place in the USA on May 13th, depending on the year and the specific calendar of events.
+However, here's a notable annual event that typically occurs around that date:

-- National Train Day
-  - Celebrates the anniversary of the completion of the first transcontinental railroad in the U.S.
-  - Features events at train stations and railway museums across the country
-  - Includes model train displays, exhibits, and activities for families

-Please be aware that specific events can vary from year to year
+- National Association of Letter Carriers (NALC) Stamp Out Hunger Food Drive:
+  - Held annually on the second Saturday in May, which may fall on or around May 13th.
+  - It is
 ### Positive Qoute
 ------
-"Every day is a fresh start, a new opportunity to shine bright! 🌟 Keep pushing forward, and let your positivity be your guiding light! 💫🌈 #StayPositive #NewBeginnings"
+"Every new day is a blank canvas 🎨, waiting for your colorful strokes of positivity and creativity.
+Smile, paint, and let your spirit soar! 😌🌈✨"